notRobot200/Learn-MBC/README.md

-# Belajar-MBC
+# Learn-MBC
-learning about version control pertemuan kedua rekruitasi MBC mempelajari tentang git dan github
+learning about version control
+MBC recruitment second meeting learn about git and github